aneeqedyst/aneeqedyst/README.md

 ### Hi there 👋

+Hi, this is Aneeq.
+Welcome to my Github profile.

+I like to teach, you can ask me any questions related to Python, Java, DSA, git and Linux.

+I also like reading.

 <!--
 **aneeqedyst/aneeqedyst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.